Skip to main content

 The maximum batch transaction size is derived from the target gas configuration.
 Mantle Network is the same as other OP Stack-based chains in this regard.

-Yes, we are similar to Ethereum.
-It's best practice to limit the range of blocks you are querying in a single request to prevent issues such as timeout errors or overly large responses. e.g. Ethereum — 5,000 blocks.
+Yes, it's best practice to limit the range of blocks you are querying in a single request to prevent issues such as timeout errors or overly large responses, in Mantle Network — 10,000 blocks.